joshbegley/nyt-latest/README.md

 `In 16 seasons with the Los Angeles Rams and the Philadelphia Eagles, he played in four Pro Bowl games and reached the postseason twice.`\
 https://nytimes.com/2024/04/20/sports/football/roman-gabriel-dead.html

-**Johnson, Like Pence, Does His Job, Drawing Republican Outrage**\
+**Johnson, Like Pence, Draws Praise for Defying His Party and Doing His Job**\
-`In the Republican Party of 2024, styled in the image of former President Donald J. Trump, a norm-preserving, consensus-driven act can be a career-ending offense.`\
+`In the Republican Party of 2024, styled in the image of former President Donald J. Trump, a norm-preserving, consensus-driven act — even a basic one — can be a career-ending offense.`\
 https://nytimes.com/2024/04/20/us/politics/johnson-pence-republicans-ukraine-aid.html

 **How the House Voted on Foreign Aid to Ukraine, Israel and Taiwan**\